openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Solution**

-Bind the input method to the third-party application again: Close the background process of the third-party application, start the application again, and touch an input text box.
+Bind the input method to the third-party application again: Close the background process of the third-party application, start the application again, and touch a text input box.
 If the keyboard is displayed properly, the issue is resolved.

-## 12800004 Not an Input Method.
+## 12800004 Not an Input Method

 **Error Message**